Where Tennessee Students Stand

 - Tennessee is a national leader in erasing the honesty gap between proficiency rates on the state assessment and the Nation’s Report Card.

 - Tennessee became the first state to offer free tuition for community college in 2015.

-- Now 64 percent of students enter postsecondary education right after high school graduation, an increase of more than 7 points.
+- By 2019, 64 percent of students were entering postsecondary education right after high school graduation, an increase of more than 7 points.
 (In 2022, postsecondary enrollment has declined due to the COVID-19 pandemic and is now at about 59 percent.)